mantidproject/mantid/docs/source/release/v5.0.0/diffraction.rst

 - Merging banks now matches spectra to the spectrum with the largest x range.
 - Merging banks no longer matches spectra with scale, it now only matches with offset.
-- It can now be given an parameter `output_binning` that will be used to rebin the output_pdf.
+- It can now be given a parameter `output_binning` that will be used to rebin the output_pdf.
 - It can now accept a `pdf_type` argument to set the pdf_output type.
 - It can now accept a `freq_params` argument to perform a fourier filter on the run.
 - A :ref:`SaveRMCProfile <algm-SaveRMCProfile-v1>` algorithm has been made that saves workspaces in a format readable by the RMCProfile package.